staabm/staabm.github.io/_posts/2024-07-07-array-shapes-for-preg-match-matches.md

 ```

 One might think getting it resolved should be some kind of already solved puzzle. `preg_match` needs some special treatment though,
-because of the by-ref arg is changing the variable outside the if-branch scope.
+because of the by-ref `$matches` arg is changing the variable outside the if-branch scope.
 See the following example which asserts the expected PHPStan type-inference within the given branches:

 ```php